Return to Digital Photography Articles

 Photoshop only offers 2x2 or 1x1 (none) chroma subsampling.
 Most digital cameras use 2x1 chroma subsampling.
 Therefore, you will have to either choose to over-compensate in the color channels (by doubling the horizontal color resolution of the original source) or discard (by eliminating / averaging the color resolution in the vertical component).
 I don't know why Adobe didn't choose to provide a saving option that would be closer to what digicams use — better yet, a choice in chroma subsampling, like IrfanView.

-Don't use Photoshop Quality 7!
+A Caution Regarding Photoshop Quality 7!

 What many people don't know is that there is a quirk in the way that Photoshop defines its quality range.
 As mentioned earlier, Quality level 6 is the last point in which chroma subsampling is used.
 At Quality level 7 and higher, no chroma subsampling is used at all.
 With the amount of color information encoded now doubled, the file size would have naturally increased significantly at this level versus the previous level.